yue-em/everythingmachines-blog/src/pages/cache/barndoor/ai-tools/clay/source.md

 ---

 ## ❓ Problem Clay Solves
-Sales and marketing teams often waste time switching between data sources and performing manual prospect research.
-Clay eliminates these inefficiencies by:
+Sales and marketing teams lose time switching between tools and manually researching prospects.
+Clay eliminates this by:
-- Consolidating 130+ enrichment sources
+- Aggregating **130+ enrichment sources** into one workflow
-- Automating repetitive research tasks with AI agents
+- Automating repetitive research with **AI agents**
-- Streamlining lead scoring and qualification
+- Enabling **no-code** qualification and outreach at scale
-- Enabling no-code workflow automation
+- Improving **prioritization** via AI-based lead scoring

 ---